 - Incoherent speech

 - Memory troubles

 Personality shifts or changes in certain functions can result, too, depending on where the damage is located.
 The frontal lobe, for example, may affect speaking or emotions.

-The parietal controls the five senses, such as taste or smell.
+The parietal lobe controls the five senses, such as taste or smell.
 An injury to the brain stem, at the bottom portion of the head, can diminish (or worse, stop) breathing, heart rate, and sleep cycles.
 An opioid overdose can slow or shut down the brain stem too.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Alcohol can be an especially troubling substance to abuse, no matter one’s age.
 In particular, it inhibits nutrient absorption.
 The resulting deficiencies can lead to major health problems.

 One of the worst is a sort of alcoholic dementia, clinically known as Wernicke-Korsakoff Syndrome and informally known as wet brain.
 This syndrome is a brain disorder that is caused by a lack of vitamin B1 (thiamine).
 It’s a mix of two conditions: Wernicke encephalopathy and Korsakoff syndrome.

 Wernicke encephalopathy is usually the first stage of the condition.
 Its symptoms include confusion, poor muscle coordination, and abnormal eye movements.
 These give way to Korsakoff syndrome, where people cannot form new memories, experience severe memory loss, make up stories, and hallucinate.

 Typically tests will be ordered to check for deficiencies, and vitamin B1 is usually given right away, which can help.
 If treated soon enough, a person may make a partial recovery, but if it isn’t, the symptoms can worsen and will possibly become life-threatening.

 How to Recover from Brain Damage from Drugs